The Hidden Costs of Paper-based Healthcare Records

 Transitioning to electronic records is as much about change management as it is about technology.
 If your team feels comfortable using the new system, they’ll be far more likely to embrace it—and you’ll see the results in their performance.

-4. Develop a Hybrid Approach (At First)
+Develop a Hybrid Approach (At First)

-It’s important to acknowledge that some paper will likely persist in the early stages of your transition.
+It’s important to acknowledge that some papers will likely persist in the early stages of your transition.
 That’s okay.
 In fact, many healthcare providers find that a hybrid approach—where both paper and digital records are used—helps ease the transition.

 Over time, you’ll be able to reduce your reliance on paper entirely, but giving your staff the option to work with both systems initially can help bridge the gap between the old and the new.